-July marks the start of the summer festival season, and that means fireworks, traditional matsuri, and plenty of yakisoba stalls.
+July marks the start of the summer festival season in Japan, and that means fireworks, traditional matsuri, and plenty of yakisoba.

 Yoyogi Park is busy with large-scale events every weekend, and the Tanabata holiday paints the town of Asakusa in technicolor.
 Don’t miss out on the dancing, merriment, and summer atmosphere taking center stage this month.